jiahecui/SenAOReFoc/README.md

 Please refer to the metapaper associated with this software on arXiv for examples of automated AO performance characterisations on a real reflectance confocal microscope.

-## Software functionality tests

-To perform functionality tests without hardware, leave all parameters in `config.yaml` as default, run the software in **debug mode**, and perform the following tests in sequence:

--   [Initialise SB]: A search block region should appear in the ImageViewer with 14 search blocks across the diameter.
-Message box:
-    `Search block geometry initialised.
-Number of search blocks within the pupil is: 148.`

--   [Position SB]: A white dot should appear at the centre of all the search blocks.
-Message box: `Need to calibrate DM? [y/n]` -\> Click on the command prompt and press `y` on the keyboard.
-Message
-    box: `Reposition search blocks using keyboard.
-Press arrow keys to centre S-H spots in search blocks.
-Press Enter to finish.` -\> Press `↑`, `↓`, `←`, `→` keys on the keyboard to reposition search blocks and press `Enter` to confirm.
-Message box: `Search block position confirmed.`

--   [Calibrate-S]: Message box: `Dummy DM actuator coordinates loaded.`

--   [S-Z Conv]: Message box: `Exiting slope - Zernike conversion process.`

--   [Calibrate-Z]: Message box: `Exiting Zernike control matrix calibration process.`

--   [Reset DM]: Message box: `DM reset success.`

--   Adjust the remote focusing toggle bar: Message box: `Focus
-    position: X.X um.`

 ## Notes for development